xraypy/xraylarch/doc/getting_started.rst

 Least Squares and LASSO regression.

-If you are a user of the GSECARS microprobe beamline or have XRF Mapping data from a compatible beamline (XFM at NSLS-II, maybe others), you'll want to start using the :ref:`GSE Mapviewer <gsemapviewer-chapter>` program for reading, displaying, and working with X-ray fluorescence maps.
+If you are a user of the GSECARS microprobe beamline or have XRF Mapping data from a compatible beamline (XFM at NSLS-II, maybe others), you'll want to start using the :ref:`GSE Mapviewer <mapviewer_app>` program for reading, displaying, and working with X-ray fluorescence maps.
 Much of the documentation here discusses commands you can type in the "Larch Buffer", available from the Mapviewer program for scripting and more detailed access to the data in the XRF map HDF5 files.

 If you are a general-purpose user or ready for more control over data analysis for many types of data, the Larch GUI can help you browse through